Testing the Missing Completely at Random Assumption for Functional Data: Setup and notation

 \subsection{Hypothesis}

-We consider the ``missing completely at random" assumption
+We consider the \textit{missing completely at random} assumption

-This assumption concerns a probabilistic property of the underlying missingness mechanism and has also been referred to as ``everywhere missing completely at random" \citep{seaman2013meant} and ``missing always completely at random" \citep{mealli2015clarifying}.
-Historically, a first thorough treatment of missing data was given by the seminal work of \cite{rubin1976inference} who also introduced the related concepts of ``missing at random" and ``missing not at random".
-For a clarification of those definitions, see also \cite{seaman2013meant} or \cite{mealli2015clarifying}.
+This assumption concerns a probabilistic property of the underlying missingness mechanism and is equivalent to $\prob(O \subset K \vert \mathcal{F}) = \prob(O \subset K)$ for all $K \in \mathcal{K}$.
+The quantity $\prob(O \subset K)$ is called \textit{containment functional} and uniquely determines the distribution of $O$ \citep[p.~23]{molchanov2017theory}.
+A weaker condition is \textit{missing at random} (MAR), which can be defined similarly to \cite{farewell2022missing} as

-Aside the fact that we want to test independence between two functional objects, which is a delicate problem on its own (see, for instance, \cite{deb2020measuring}), the crucial difficulty we face in this context is that $X$ is not observable---we only observe $XO$.
-Hence existing approaches for complete data are not applicable here.
+Whereas MCAR is a statement about independence of two random variables, MAR should not be confused with conditional independence between random variables.
+Related discussions can be found in \cite{seaman2013meant}, \cite{mealli2015clarifying}, and \cite{farewell2022missing}.
+Historically, a first thorough treatment of missing data was given by the seminal work of \cite{rubin1976inference}.
+Data that are neither MCAR nor MAR are called \textit{missing not at random} (MNAR).
+We will discuss different examples in the simulation study in Section~\ref{sec:NumericalIllustration}.

+Aside from the fact that we want to test independence between two functional objects, which is a delicate problem on its own \citep[see, for instance][]{deb2020measuring}, the crucial difficulty we face in this context is that $X$ is not observable; we only observe $X$ on $O$.
+Hence, existing approaches for complete data are not applicable here.
 For multivariate data with missing values, the arguably most prominent test for MCAR is due to \cite{little1988test}.
-It exploits the fact that only finitely many observation patterns are available in the multivariate case and groups the data according to those patterns.
-MCAR is then rejected, if a simultaneous comparison of associated group means delivers a significant difference.
-An extension of Little's approach to the case of functional data is generally infeasible since the number of different observation patterns typically becomes arbitrarily large as the sample size grows.
-From a theoretical point of view, the set of observation patterns is uncountably infinite---in contrast to the multivariate case considered by \cite{little1988test} where it is finite.
+Recent contributions to this topic include \cite{zhangetal2019unified}, \cite{berrett2023optimal}, \cite{aleksic2024novel}, and \cite{bordino2024tests}.
+In the case of $\mathbb{R}^d$, the number of distinct observation patterns is bounded by~$2^d$.
+It is therefore possible to group data according to these patterns and consider an asymptotic scenario where the number of occurrences of each missingness pattern tends to infinity.
+The main idea is then to verify whether the subdistributions estimated from these observation patterns are coherent.
+This approach is generally infeasible for functional data since, in practice, all observation patterns are distinct.
+At the population level, we even have an uncountably infinite number of distinct observation sets.
+Hence, we propose to partition the observation patterns into two systematically chosen sets $\mathcal{A}$ and $\mathcal{B}$ and test if the distribution of $X$ depends on whether $O\in\mathcal{A}$ or $O\in\mathcal{B}$.